 At a glance

-The aim of the project is to analyze the language skills of newly immigrated students in the school language German, the foreign language English, and the first language Russian and to what extent their linguistic competencies are interlingually related.
+The aim of the project is to analyze the language skills of newly immigrated students in the school language German and the foreign language English and to what extent their linguistic competencies are interlingually related.

 Prof. Dr. Nicole Marx